trunten/ubbc-code-quiz/README.md

 -The quiz should end when all questions are answered or the timer reaches 0.
  - When the game ends, it should display their score and give the user the ability to ***save*** their initials and their score

 The application will be completed when all of the above criteria are met.
-The app will run in the browser and will feature d CSSynamically updated HTML and CSS powered by JavaScript code.
+The app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean, polished, and responsive user interface.

 ## Table of contents
 - [Installation](#installation)